 Thus, treatment is crucial to the health and safety of all people with BPD.
 Effective treatment can not only help people manage their symptoms, but it helps people learn how to live a happy life.

-4 Types of Borderline Personality Disorder
+The Four Types of Borderline Personality Disorder

 People who exhibit the borderline impulsive subtype are usually characterized as attention-seeking and risk-taking.
 People describe these individuals as seductive and even charismatic.

 However, they’re susceptible to self-harming behaviors and suicidal thoughts and actions.
 Many people with borderline impulsive disorder share similar traits with other personality disorders.
 For instance, they can be overly dramatic, emotional, and even at times unpredictable.